Lauri Markkanen: Personal life

 He is the son of Pekka and Riikka Markkanen (née Ellonen), who both were professional basketball players, and has two brothers, former professional basketball player Miikka and professional footballer Eero.
 In February 2018, Markkanen and his wife Verna Aho had a son together.
 In October 2020, their second child was born.
-In late-November 2024, Markkanen revealed in social media that their third child was born.
+In late-November 2024, Markkanen revealed on social media that their third child was born.

 After he was drafted in 2017, Markkanen signed a multi-year sponsorship shoe deal with Nike.
 In December 2023, Markkanen signed an extended and upgraded deal with Nike, including customized personal edition shoes, featuring "LM23" and "Finnisher" on each heel.

 Markkanen began his compulsory military service on 17 April 2023, at the military base of Santahamina in Helsinki, Finland.
 He finished his service on 29 September 2023.

 Markkanen is a fan of ice hockey, having played the sport casually with friends multiple times a week while growing up, and attends National Hockey League games when he is able to on the road.
 On 8 October 2024, Markkanen was a featured guest during the NHL expansion team Utah Mammoth's (then Utah Hockey Club) inaugural game and joined owner Ryan Smith on the ice for the ceremonial opening puck drop.